 Faydra Shapiro is an Orthodox Jew with a lifelong interest in Christianity.
 She is the founding director of the Israel Center for Jewish-Christian Relations, and holds a Ph.D. in Religious Studies.
 Faydra began her career as a university professor in Canada in a department of Religion and Culture, where she worked for 13 years.
 Her first book won a National Jewish Book Award in 2006.
 Faydra also writes regular academic articles and popular op-eds on Jewish-Christian relations, and is passionate about her mission of creating greater understanding between Jews and Christians.
 She has a special heart for growing greater consciousness in Israel of the region’s persecuted minorities.
 Her most recent book is Christian Zionism: Navigating the Jewish-Christian Border.
 Faydra was born in Canada, and proudly returned her family to their ancestral homeland of Israel in 2008.
 She lives happily with her husband and many children in a tiny hilltop community in the Galilee.

 Uzay Bulut is a Turkish journalist and political analyst formerly based in Ankara.
 She graduated from Istanbul’s Bogazici University in 2007 with a BA in Translation and Interpreting Studies.
 She holds a master’s degree in Media and Cultural Studies at Ankara’s Middle East Technical University.
-Her writings have appeared in a variety of publications including Gatestone Institute, the Clarion Project, the Armenian Weekly, PJ Media, CBN News, the Algemeiner, the Kurdish newspaper Rudaw, International Business Times UK and the Voice of America.
+She is a fellow at the Middle East Forum (MEF) and her writings have appeared in a variety of publications including Gatestone Institute, the Clarion Project, the Armenian Weekly, PJ Media, CBN News, the Algemeiner, the Kurdish newspaper Rudaw, International Business Times UK and the Voice of America.
 She has also contributed to several Israeli media outlets including the Jerusalem Post, Arutz Sheva (Israel National News), Israel Hayom and Jerusalem Online.
 Bulut’s journalistic work focuses mainly on Turkey’s ethnic and religious minorities, anti-Semitism, political Islam and the history of Turkey.
 She is currently based in Washington, D.C.